-- A pension will be completely locked away until the age of 57.
-With a Lifetime ISA, you can make early withdrawals but will pay a 25% government withdrawal charge if you do so. - After you turn 60, you won't pay tax when drawing retirement income from a Lifetime ISA.
-When making withdrawals from a pension, you pay tax at your personal rate, aside from a 25% tax-free lump sum. - Just as with a personal pension, if you're self-employed (and don't have a workplace pension), you can pay into a Lifetime ISA when it suits you, giving you flexibility should earnings fluctuate. - If you're a higher- or additional-rate taxpayer saving for retirement, a pension may be better until you hit the annual (£40,000\ a year) and lifetime (£1.03m) pension allowances at which point hefty tax charges apply.
-If you then save into a Lifetime ISA, you can avoid these charges and still benefit from government incentives.
+A pension will be completely locked away until the age of 55 (57 from 6 April 2028).
+With a Lifetime ISA, you can make early withdrawals - but will pay a government withdrawal charge of 25% if you do so.

+After you turn 60, you won't pay tax when drawing retirement income from a Lifetime ISA.
+When making withdrawals from a pension, you pay tax at your personal rate, aside from a 25% tax-free lump sum

+Just as with a personal pension, if you're selfemployed (and don't have a workplace pension), you can pay into a Lifetime ISA when it suits you, giving you flexibility should earnings fluctuate.

+If you're a higher- or additional-rate taxpayer saving for retirement, a pension may be better until you hit the annual allowance (£60,000 a year).
+If you then save into a Lifetime ISA, you can avoid this limit and still benefit from government incentives.

+You may have an annual allowance of less than £60,000 if you're a high earner or have flexibly accessed your pension benefits.